Rishika70/Credit-Card-Default-Prediction/README.md

 This Project includes 1 colab notebook.
 Executable Files:
-Credit-Card-Default-Prediction - Includes Exploratory Data Analysis and all algorithms which are used in this project. credit card default prediction.pdf - Includes pdf of the presentation of the project.
+Credit-Card-Default-Prediction - Includes Exploratory Data Analysis and all algorithms which are used in this project.
 Output:
 Google Colab - All the outputs are visible in the provided colab notebook.
 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)